Kids’ Valley Garden

 Drying Flowers

 Drying flowers is a great way to continue enjoying your flowers for a long time after a live arrangement would have wilted and died.
-Some of the best flowers to dry are: strawflower, celosia and calendula but you can also dry tall grasses, reeds and cattails.
+Some of the best flowers to dry are: strawflower, celosia, and calendula, but you can also dry tall grasses, reeds, and cattails.

 Air Drying Method